 She was born to kill, born to die.

 Crater is weary of war.
 He’s a miner, not a soldier.
-He’d rather spend time working than battle the infernal crowhoppers and their bosses from earth.
-When he captures a little crowhopper and brings her home, he’s surprised to enjoy her company.
+He’d rather be mining Helium-3 than battling the infernal crowhoppers.
+But after he captures Crescent and brings her to Moontown, he’s surprised how much he enjoys her company.
 When she’s falsely accused of murder, he becomes an outlaw to help her escape.

-When a murderous band of assassins attack, Crescent, Crater, and Maria escape into the “big suck” and trek with a caravan of mining pioneers toward a lunar ghost town called Endless Dust.
-To survive they must do more than navigate the beautiful, desolate moonscape and battle a persistent band of crowhoppers.
+The unlikely pair escapes into the “big suck” and wind up trekking with a caravan of mining pioneers toward a lunar ghost town called Endless Dust.
+To survive, they must do more than navigate the beautiful, desolate moonscape and battle a persistent band of crowhoppers sent to capture or kill them.
 They must decide what—and who—is truly worth fighting for.

 |About the Contributor(s)||Homer Hickam

 Homer Hickam is the author of the #1 New York Times bestseller Rocket Boys , which was made into the acclaimed movie October Sky .
 A respected amateur historian, he is also the author of the military history bestseller Torpedo Junction , along with the popular historical novels The Keeper's Son and The Ambassador's Son .
 With such books as the award-winning memoir Sky of Stone , and the techno-thriller bestseller Back to the Moon , Hickam's talents clearly span many writing genres.
 He is a Vietnam combat veteran, a scuba instructor who has led underwater exploration teams across the world, a retired rocket scientist, and, recently, has become an avid field paleontologist.
 More than anything else, he loves to write.
 He is married to Linda Terry Hickam.
 They share their time with their cats between homes in Alabama and the U. S. Virgin Islands.
 Please see www.homerhickam.comfor more information.

 |Release Date||May 28, 2013|